aws-samples/aws-batch-hordesat-sample/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:
+## AWS HordeSAT Batch Example

-* Change the title in this README
+Please see the README in this project for information about this sample: https://github.com/aws-samples/aws-batch-comp-infrastructure-sample
-* Edit your repository description on GitHub

 ## License